100 Sights in Aachen, Germany (with Map and Images)

 The Aachen East Cemetery is the oldest cemetery in the modern history of the city of Aachen, which was built in 1803 at the instigation of the French municipal government.
 It is located in the east of the city area and geographically belongs to the northern quarter.
 The East Cemetery was placed under monument protection on 6 December 1988 as one of the oldest examples of modern cemeteries.

 St. Foillan is one of the parish churches in Aachen, Germany.
 It is located in the pedestrian zone and is only separated from the cathedral by a narrow alley.
-It is the only church in the German-speaking world that has been placed under the patronage of Foillan.
+It is the only church in the German-speaking world that bears the patronage of Foillan.
 This is considered an indication that the missionary work in the Aachen area took place from the west.

 The Aachen Zoo Euregiozoo is an 8.9-hectare zoo located between the districts of Forst and Beverau in Aachen's "Drimborner Wäldchen", which is named after the former family of the aldermen's mayors Hermann von Dremborn and Johann von Drimborn.
 The entrance is located in Obere Drimbornstraße.